mmsaki/suspicious_transactions/README.md

   - Question: | Are there any outliers for cardholder ID 25?
 How many outliers are there per month?
     - Answer: | Yes.
 There are multiple putliers at least once a month
   - Question: | Do you notice any anomalies?
 Describe your observations and conclusions.
-    - Answer: | Yes, there is anomalies.
+    - Answer: | Yes, there are anomalies.
 Cardholder 25 has extremely large dollar amount transactions and extremely low dollar amount transactions.
   ```
 ## Results
 - [ERD Data Model](./images/database_ERD.png)